-As a parent, you have a right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered, whether instruction is delivered in-person, virtually, or remotely.
+For more information about how to file a complaint, see Protecting Student Privacy is delivered in-person, virtually, or remotely.
 A parent is also entitled to request that the school allow the student to take home instructional materials the student uses.
 The school may ask the student to return the materials at the beginning of the next school day.
 A school must provide printed versions of electronic instructional materials to a student if the student does not have reliable access to technology at home.
 See Policy EF (LEGAL) and TEC26.006.